 Adidas wanted to introduce Nemeziz in an authentic way, by featuring the shoe in context, on the feet of leading soccer players.
 So they created a long-form video to do just that.
 The video campaign ran as a TrueView ad, giving interested users the ability to watch and uninterested users the option to skip.

-But the team recognised that a longer video required more commitment from users who might be unfamiliar with Adidas or its products.
-“We realised that by starting with a long video, maybe 50% of people would stop watching before they’d even seen our product.
+But the team recognized that a longer video required more commitment from users who might be unfamiliar with Adidas or its products.
+“We realized that by starting with a long video, maybe 50% of people would stop watching before they’d even seen our product.
 Our video strategy needed to solve for that,” Reidy explained.
 “So we also built a six-second, unskippable bumper into the plan to reach users who had been exposed to the initial long-form film.
 The creative showed off the soccer boot and delivered a very simple message right away.”

 “Then we followed up with another long-form hero film — which was only served to viewers who had already been exposed to the bumper ad — that told more of a story and featured the soccer players who wear the shoe,” Reidy said.